tarantool/doc/doc/reference/reference_lua/socket.rst

     :samp:`{handler_function} [, prepare = {prepare_function}] [, name = {name}]`
     :code:`}`.
-    ``handler_function`` is mandatory; it may have a single parameter = the socket;
+    ``handler_function`` is mandatory; it may have a parameter = the socket object;
     it is executed once after accept() happens (once per connection);
     it is for continuous
     operation after the connection is made.
     ``prepare_function`` is optional;
-    it may have whatever parameters the user defines;
+    it may have parameters = the socket object and a table with client information;
-    it should return nothing;
+    it should return either a backlog value or nothing;
     it is executed only once before bind() on the listening socket (not once per connection).
     Examples: